 Overall monitoring of the Group’s taxation affairs

-The Group Finance Director (who is a chartered accountant) takes overall responsibility for ensuring the Group’s compliance with all taxation rules and regulations.
+The Group Finance Director (who is a chartered certified accountant) takes overall responsibility for ensuring the Group’s compliance with all taxation rules and regulations.
 He keeps in close contact with the Group’s external advisers and also monitors the actions of the teams under him on a regular basis.
 He has in place a detailed set of systems and procedures covering all aspects of how the business is run from a financial point of view including tax matters where relevant.

 The Finance Director keeps in regular contact with the Customer Relations Manager at HMRC for a discussion about any relevant matters that may have come to light during the year and any new regulations which might have an impact on the Group and aims to hold a meeting with that person at least once a year.